-$^{^1}$ With version pakoTest, frequencies below 125 GHz still require "set emircheck relaxed".
+1With version pakoTest, frequencies below 125 GHz still require "set emircheck relaxed".

-Figure 13: Spectra of IRC+10216 from October 2013 (black) after the E150 upgrade and now (red).
+Figure 13: Spectra of IRC+10216 from October 2013 (black) and December 2015 (red).

 Figure 14: Ratio between Horizontal and Vertical polarisation of several versus distance lines of the lines from f{LO} .
 The ratio deviates significantly from unity towards the outer edge of the USB.
-Different tunings are denoted by colour and ${ m their}$ LOfrequency.
+Different tunings are denoted by colour and their LO frequency.